 Photograph: Jennifer Mitchell

-Washington Irving's 1820 short story "The Legend of Sleepy Hollow" introduced readers to the Headless Horseman - and to the village of Sleepy Hollow, which is anything but sleepy during Halloween. for maximum scariness, head (!) to Horseman's Hollow, which transforms Philipsburg Manor into a sprawling immersive nightmare, complete with an appearance from the Horseman himself.
+Washington Irving's 1820 short story "The Legend of Sleepy Hollow" introduced readers to the Headless Horseman - and to the village of Sleepy Hollow, which is anything but sleepy during Halloween.
+For maximum scariness, head (!) to Horseman's Hollow, which transforms Philipsburg Manor into a sprawling immersive nightmare, complete with an appearance from the Horseman himself.
 Enter if you dare!
 (And buy tickets in advance; most nights sell out.)
-Various evening, October 6 - 31
+Various evenings, October 6 - 31

 4. Get a taste of the ocean at Oyster Festival